CS 2 ( Counter Strike 2 )

 https://store.steampowered.com/app/730/CounterStrike_2/

-Like its predecessor, the game pits two teams, the Counter-Terrorists and the Terrorists, against each other in various objective-based game modes; additional game modes that stray away from this setup are also included.
-Counter-Strike 2 features major technical improvements over Global Offensive, including a move from the Source game engine to Source 2, improved graphics, and a new "sub-tick" server architecture.
-In addition, many maps from Global Offensive were updated to take advantage of the features of Source 2, with some maps receiving complete overhauls.
+Like its predecessor, Counter-Strike 2 pits two teams, Counter-Terrorists and Terrorists, against each other in objective-based game modes, with additional modes that diverge from this setup.
+The game brings major technical upgrades over Global Offensive, including a shift from the Source engine to Source 2, enhanced graphics, and a new "sub-tick" server architecture.
+Many maps from Global Offensive were revamped to leverage Source 2’s capabilities, with some receiving complete overhauls.

-Upon release, Counter-Strike 2 received generally favorable reviews from critics, with praise for its gunplay and overhauled maps.
-In contrast, player reception was mixed, and the game received thousands of negative user reviews on Steam, becoming one of the lowest-rated Valve titles on the platform; criticism was directed at the game's performance, the removal of several features that had been present in Global Offensive, and the discontinuation of support for the macOS operating system, which was supported by Global Offensive.
+Upon release, Counter-Strike 2 earned generally positive reviews from critics, who praised its gunplay and updated maps.
+However, player reception was mixed, leading to thousands of negative Steam reviews, making it one of Valve’s lowest-rated titles.
+Criticism focused on performance issues, the removal of features from Global Offensive, and the lack of macOS support, which Global Offensive had.

 Gameplay

-Counter-Strike 2 is a multiplayer tactical first-person shooter, in which two teams, the Terrorists and Counter-Terrorists, compete to complete various objectives.[1][2]
-The game includes two round-based objective scenarios: bomb defusal and hostage rescue, with the bomb defusal scenario making up the primary gameplay experience.[2]
-New gameplay features in Counter-Strike 2 include volumetric "smoke physics", a feature where the smoke generated by a smoke grenade grows to fill spaces, and can be altered in real time by gunshots or through the use of hand grenades.[3][4]
-Additionally, the game features a revised weapon loadout system, which only allows players to bring five pistols, five "mid-tier" weapons (i.e submachine guns and shotguns), and five rifles with them into a match, for a total of fifteen weapons.[5]
+Counter-Strike 2 is a multiplayer tactical first-person shooter where two teams, Terrorists and Counter-Terrorists, compete to complete various objectives.
+The game features two main round-based scenarios: bomb defusal and hostage rescue, with bomb defusal being the primary mode.
+New features include volumetric "smoke physics," where smoke from grenades expands to fill spaces and can be altered in real time by gunshots or hand grenades.
+The weapon loadout system was revised, allowing players to bring only five pistols, five mid-tier weapons (like submachine guns and shotguns), and five rifles into a match, totaling fifteen weapons.

-In standard bomb defusal matches, the Terrorist and Counter-Terrorist teams each have five players.
-In these game modes, eliminated players do not respawn until the next round.[2]
-Within each round, the goal of the Terrorist team is to plant a bomb at one of two bombsites on the map and defend the bombsite until the bomb explodes.
-The Terrorist team can also win the round by eliminating the Counter-Terrorist team.
-The Counter-Terrorists attempt to stop them by running out the round clock, killing all Terrorists, or defusing the explosive.
-In a hostage rescue match, the Counter-Terrorist act as the attackers, attempting to rescue non-player character "hostages" that the Terrorist team are defending.[6]
-At the start of each round, players are able to purchase different weapons and equipment.
-A standard match ends when a team wins thirteen rounds.[2][7]
+In standard bomb defusal matches, each team has five players, and eliminated players don’t respawn until the next round.
+The Terrorist team aims to plant a bomb at one of two bombsites and defend it until it explodes, or eliminate the Counter-Terrorists.
+The Counter-Terrorists win by running out the round timer, killing all Terrorists, or defusing the bomb.
+In hostage rescue, Counter-Terrorists try to rescue NPC hostages defended by the Terrorists.
+Players can buy weapons and equipment at the start of each round, and a standard match ends when a team wins thirteen rounds.

-Supplementing Counter-Strike 2's primary game modes are four additional modes: Wingman,[9] Casual,[2] Deathmatch,[7] and Arms Race.[10]
-Wingman is a bomb defusal match, but with only two players per team, one bombsite, and matches ending after a team wins nine rounds.[9]
-Casual is another bomb defusal mode, but with no ranking system and an increase in the number of players on each team.[2]
-Deathmatch puts players into a match with no map objective, and players trying to achieve the most kills before the match ends.[6]
-Arms Race plays very differently from other modes, featuring no money system or menu to buy weapons.
-Instead, players are given new weapons after successive kills, with the weapons progressively becoming less powerful and more difficult.[11]
-The first player to get kills with all weapons, including a final kill with a knife, wins the game.[10]
+Additional modes include Wingman, Casual, Deathmatch, and Arms Race.
+Wingman is a bomb defusal mode with two players per team, one bombsite, and matches ending after nine rounds.
+Casual is a bomb defusal mode with more players and no ranking system.
+Deathmatch focuses on achieving the most kills with no map objectives.
+Arms Race has no money system; players get new weapons after kills, with weapons becoming progressively harder to use, and the first player to get kills with all weapons, including a final knife kill, wins.

 Development

-Valve developed Counter-Strike 2 with the Source 2 game engine as an update to Counter-Strike: Global Offensive (2012).[12]
-Various aspects of Global Offensive were updated during development to use the features of Source 2.[13]
-It is the first entry in the Counter-Strike series in over ten years.[14]
-In addition to the engine changes, the game was developed alongside new server architecture, allowing for "sub-tick" gameplay that more accurately synchronizes with player input.[15][16]
-Valve Studio Orchestra also produced a new soundtrack for Counter-Strike 2, which was released to digital platforms by Ipecac Recordings on November 1, 2023.[17]
+Valve developed Counter-Strike 2 using the Source 2 engine as an update to Counter-Strike: Global Offensive.
+Various elements of Global Offensive were upgraded to use Source 2’s features.
+It’s the first new Counter-Strike game in over a decade.
+Alongside the engine change, a new "sub-tick" server architecture was developed for better synchronization with player inputs.
+The Valve Studio Orchestra created a new soundtrack, released digitally by Ipecac Recordings on November 1, 2023.

-Many maps from Global Offensive were given upgrades to take advantage of the features of Source 2, including new lighting and physically based materials.[18][4]
-Valve created three different groups to place maps into when reconstructing them: "Touchstone" for maps that were unchanged in layout (ex.
-Dust II), "Upgrades" for maps given large-scale graphical upgrades with the features of Source 2 (ex.
-Nuke), and "Overhauls" for maps reconstructed from the ground up (ex.
-Inferno).[18][16]
-Additionally, all cosmetic items from Global Offensive, including weapon skins, knives, and gloves, were transferred to Counter-Strike 2.[19]
+Many Global Offensive maps were upgraded for Source 2, with improved lighting and physically based materials.
+Valve grouped maps into three categories for reconstruction: "Touchstone" for maps with unchanged layouts (like Dust II), "Upgrades" for maps with major graphical enhancements (like Nuke), and "Overhauls" for maps rebuilt from scratch (like Inferno).
+All cosmetic items from Global Offensive, including weapon skins, knives, and gloves, were carried over to Counter-Strike 2.

 Comments